acairns/acairns.co.uk/_posts/recognising-value-objects-or-dtos.md

 Is `Money` immutable?
 Yes - perhaps this is our first clue this could be a Value Object!
 We can see both `$amount` and `$currency` are _readonly_ without any public methods which could mutate their state.

 Does this mean we have a Value Object?
 Unfortunately, I don't think so.
 Immutability, as much as it is a key principle when designing Value Objects, it is not unique to them.
-It's entirely possible to design a `DTO` to be immutable - for example, we could have a `TransferMoneyRequest` which, once it hits our system from the outside, we do not want it's values to change.
+It's entirely possible to design a `DTO` to be immutable - for example, we could have a `TransferMoneyRequest` which, once it hits our system from the outside, we do not want its values to change.

 ## Intent